 Does ski insurance make sense?

 Ski insurance is often offered when purchasing or renting skis or snowboards.
-It costs about 10 per cent of the purchase price or rental amount and covers damages from theft or breakage.
-But note: since supplemental insurance already comes into play for such cases, this sort of precaution is not necessary.
+It costs roughly 10 per cent of the purchase price or rental price.
+It covers damage if the gear is stolen or broken.
+But carefully note: As the supplement “simple theft away from home” applies in the event of theft anyway, this type of insurance is not necessarily worthwhile.
 Compared to the insured risk, the premiums are often too high.
+What is more, contents casco insurance also covers broken gear.

-Tip: The insurance supplement for "simple theft away from home" does not only cover stolen skis or snowboards, of course, but also other personal items and winter sports gear such as your backpack, GoPro camera or helmet.
+Tip: The insurance supplement for "simple theft away from home" not only covers stolen skis or snowboards, of course, but also other personal items and winter sports gear such as your backpack, GoPro camera or helmet.
 Just make sure to occasionally verify and adjust your sum insured.